Unboxed-Software/solana-course/content/program-architecture.md

 }
 ```

-You can see that the transfer to the `community_wallet` (Hardcoded) happens in the same function that you update the tally information.
-Again, this is the most straightforward solution, but if you run the tests for this section, you’ll see the slowdown.
-Now, let’s look at the more complex, non-bottleneck solution
+You can see that the transfer to the hardcoded `community_wallet` happens in the same function that you update the tally information.
+This is the most straightforward solution, but if you run the tests for this section, you’ll see the slowdown.

+Now look at the optimized solution:

 ```rust
 pub fn run_concept_shared_account(ctx: Context<ConceptSharedAccount>, lamports_to_donate: u64) -> Result<()> {